Tiny Moore: Career

 Moore was born in the Gulf Coast town of Port Arthur, Texas, in 1920.
 His primary instrument was electric mandolin.
 While a member of the Texas Playboys from 1946 to 1950, he played Gibson electric mandolins: at first an EM-125, and sometime after 1948, an EM-150.
 Although these are 8-string mandolins, Moore used four single strings instead of pairs.
 This made his mandolin sound like an electric guitar.
 In 1952, he commissioned a five-string electric mandolin from Paul Bigsby.
 Moore was playing in a band led by Bob Wills' brother, Billy Jack.
 The Bigsby 5-string mandolin had single courses of strings (rather than the paired courses on a standard mandolin) and added a low C string to the standard G, D, A and E. This tuning actually gives the instrument a wider range of notes than a guitar.

 Western swing is a hybrid of country, blues, and jazz; Moore's style of playing draws from all of these sources.
 Moore and his Bigsby mandolin were identified with each other for the remainder of his career.

 In the mid-1960s he taught group guitar lessons at the local YMCA in Sacramento, California.
 He taught every style of music.
 He operated Tiny Moore Music, a music store in Sacramento, and sold copies of the Bigsby mandolin built by Jay Roberts of Yuba City.

+Tiny joined Merle Haggard's band The Strangers (American band) full time from 1973 to 1976, and continued to play with them intermittingly for another 10 years.
+He also recorded two albums with for Kaleidoscope Records: Back to Back (1979), a duet album with Jethro Burns, and the solo record Tiny Moore Music (1980).
+He continued playing music, often with Eldon Shamblin, until he had a fatal heart attack onstage while playing with the Cadillac Band at a club in Jackpot, Nevada, on December 15, 1987.

+In 1982, he was inducted into the Western Swing Society's Hall of Fame.

+In 1995 he was posthumously inducted into the Texas Western Swing Hall of Fame, along with his wife Dean McKinney Moore.

-In the 1970s he made two albums with for Kaleidoscope Records: Tiny Moore Music and Back to Back, a duet album with Jethro Burns.
-In 1999, Moore was posthumously inducted into the Rock and Roll Hall of Fame in as a member of Bob Wills and His Texas Playboys.
+In 1999, Moore was posthumously inducted into the Rock and Roll Hall of Fame (Category: Early Influences) as a member of Bob Wills and His Texas Playboys.